NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 ```
 File: _index.html_.

-When this page is loaded, ... (explain what's happening)
+When this page is loaded, ...
+TODO (explain what's happening)
 The last step is to render the answer on the page using the document manipulation method
 [``getElementById``](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById).